alexvsav/unit-testing-action/README.md

 **NB2: you can find the procedure on how to setup Github Secrets here**: [Github Secrets setup](https://docs.github.com/en/actions/security-guides/

 # 🧐 Examples of SQUAR reporting in Pull-Requests
-When combining [Ponicode SQUAR Action](https://github.com/marketplace/actions/ponicode-squar) together with Ponicode Unit-Testing Action in your workflow, you get immediate feedbacks on the quality of your tests for the files impacted by the PR:
+When combining [Ponicode SQUAR Action](https://github.com/marketplace/actions/ponicode-squar) together with Ponicode Unit Test Action in your workflow, you get immediate feedbacks on the quality of your tests for the files impacted by the PR:
 ### List of Testing Quality alerts on files impacted by a PR
 ![Ponicode SQUAR for Delta](https://ponicodefilesstorage.blob.core.windows.net/githubaction/SQUAR_ACTION_on_delta.png)
 ### Ponicode SQUAR report on the whole project